Auto loans when your credit is less than perfect

 As you would expect, it’s easy to apply for a bad credit auto loan.
 Simply fill the application out and wait, right?
-Actually, there is much more to making the best choice for saving the most amount of money possible and taking the right steps to reconstruct your credit score.
-This is your ultimate guide on pre-qualifying for a bad credit auto loan and making the most informed choice possible in the process.
+Actually, there is much more to making the best choice for saving the most amount of money possible, knowing your options and taking the right steps to reconstruct your credit score.
+This is your ultimate guide on pre-qualifying for a sub-prime auto loan and making the most informed choice possible in the process.

 What is a Bad Credit Car Loan?